 Improve Cash Flow

 Automation is a wonderful thing for business owners, especially when it comes to something as important as payments.
-By using the Omni Virtual Terminal to send out your invoices or initiate your transactions, you can spend more time on what matters most to you!
+By using the Stax Virtual Terminal to send out your invoices or initiate your transactions, you can spend more time on what matters most to you.
 Plus, once the payment schedules are set, you no longer risk forgetting to send an invoice or incorrectly keying in payment information.

 Enhance Customer Relationships

 Instead of being perceived as a one-time vendor, recurring billing sets you up as an extension of your client’s daily operations.
-Not only do you reduce friction by automating the payment process for them, but you remind them how valuable you are as a vendor – building a long-lasting relationship and champion of your business!
+Not only do you reduce friction by automating the payment process for them, but you remind them how valuable you are to their business – building a long-lasting relationship and champion of your business.

-Setting up recurring payments and recurring invoices with the Omni Virtual Terminal is a snap!
+Setting up recurring payments and recurring invoices with Stax is simple.
 Simply set the schedule for the automation when you create the invoice – it’s that easy.
-Learn more about how the Omni Virtual Terminal can help your business grow.
+Learn more about how the Stax Virtual Terminal can help your business grow.